flipt-io/flipt/docs/concepts.md

 Evaluation is the process of sending requests to the Flipt server to process and determine if that request matches any of your segments, and if so which variant to return.

-In the above example involving colors, evaluation is where you send information about your current user to determine if they are a `new-user`, and which color (`blue`, `red`, or `green`) that they should see for their main colorscheme.
+In the above example involving colors, evaluation is where you send information about your current user to determine if they are a `new-user`, and which color (`blue`, `red`, or `green`) that they should see for their main color scheme.

 ### Entities